Archive product

 Three chains formed from iron wire, twisted at the base with flowers, leaves, and grape clusters, are connected to a central rosette designed for ceiling mounting.
 All iron parts are lacquered in the original oxidized green color.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Attributes / Details